kjohi/r_owlglass_spark/sparkZeppelin/README.md

 # Setup:

 Assumes that docker is installed.
 The container downloads Spark, so it builds a little slowly.
-Has a few placeholders for adding in aws config for localstack
+Has a few placeholders for adding in localstack aws config later

 ## Build and run container: